 - The year the property was built

-Once your assessor has performed a full inspection, they will put together your EPC and grade your property’s energy performance: ‘A’ being the most efficient and ‘G’ being the least.
+Once your assessor has performed a full inspection, they will compile your EPC and grade your property’s energy performance: ‘A’ being the most efficient and ‘G’ being the least.

 Do I need my tenant’s permission before arranging an energy assessment?